oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 If you want a WebLogic operator deployment to manage a namespace, you need to add the namespace to the operator's `domainNamespaces` list.
 Note that the namespace has to be pre-created, say using the `kubectl create` command.

-By adding a namespace to the `domainNamespaces` list, it tells the operator deployment or runtime to initialize the necessary Kubernetes resources for the namespace so that the namespace is ready to host WebLogic domain resources.
+By adding a namespace to the `domainNamespaces` list, it tells the operator deployment or runtime to initialize the necessary Kubernetes resources for the namespace so that the operator is ready to host WebLogic domain resources in that namespace.

 When the operator is running and managing the `default` namespace, the following example helm command adds namespace `ns1` to the `domainNamespaces` list, where `weblogic-operator` is the release name of the operator, and `kubernetes/charts/weblogic-operator` is the location of the operator's helm charts.